-Open examinations at either level in the above-mentioned classifications shall be administered upon the request of the Department Head and approval of the Director of Human Resources.
+Open examinations at either level in the above mentioned classifications shall be administered upon the request of the Department Head and approval of the Director of Human Resources.

-35.2 Continuous Testing for Flexibly Staffed Classes.
+37.2 Continuous Testing for Flexibly Staffed Classes.
 Employees in a flexible staffed job series which have been determined by the Director of Human Resources as appropriate for continuous testing may apply for promotion to the next higher classification level as follows:

-Applicants must file the regular Human Resources Department Application and where applicable, the appropriate supplemental questionnaire with the Appointing Authority.
-Employees who file applications must notify their supervisor.
+Applicants must file the regular Human Resources Department Application for Examination Form and where applicable, the appropriate supplemental questionnaire with the Human Resources Department.
+The first Friday in each month is the filing deadline for any candidate who meets the minimum qualifications at any time during that month.
+The names of accepted applicants will be placed on the eligible list by the first working day of the following month.
+Employees who file applications must notify their supervisor and their departmental personnel officer.
 Nothing contained in this section shall be construed as making a promotion automatic or automatically effective on the first of the month following the filing of an application.
-It is the responsibility of the Manager that has approved the promotion for employees in flexibly staffed positions to submit a request to the Personnel Unit no later than 15th the of the month prior in which they wish to promote the employee.
-Upon approval, the personnel analyst in the Personnel Unit will forward the application and an AK-9 to the Human Resources Department by the 25th of the month to be effective the first of the following month.
-It is the employee's responsibility to submit applications for promotion sufficiently in advance to assure receipt by the Appointing Authority or designee by the above stated deadline.
+It is the responsibility of the Department that wishes to promote employees in flexibly staffed positions to submit a personnel request (certification request) prior to the first day of the month in which they wish to promote the employee.
+Personnel requests for promotion of employees to become effective on the first of the month must be in the Human Resources Department by the last working day of the prior month.
+It is the employee's responsibility to submit applications for promotion sufficiently in advance to assure receipt in the Human Resources Department by the first Friday of the month in which they become eligible for promotion.

-If an error occurs in the Human Resources office or the Department's Personnel Unit which causes a delay in the processing of an application, said error shall be corrected and the employee shall be placed on the eligible list retroactively to the first of the month following his/her eligibility.
+If an error occurs in the Human Resources Department which causes a delay in the processing of an application, said error shall be corrected and the employee shall be placed on the eligible list retroactively to the first of the month following his/her eligibility.